-This page provides an overview of the work to date on ReCAP Shared Collections.
+- This page provides an overview of the work to date on the ReCAP Shared Collections project.
 For further information and questions, please contact ReCAP's Executive Director.